debridge-finance/debridge-contracts-v1/docs/contracts/transfers/DeBridgeGate.md

   ) external
 ```

-Set support for the chains where the token can be transfered.
+Set support for the chains where the token can be transferred.

 #### Parameters:
 | Name | Type | Description                                                          |